 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local, or emergency room immediately.
-Symptoms may include facial swelling and numbness; hot and cold flushes; mild to moderate disorientation; slurring of speech.
+Ofloxacin solution may be harmful if swallowed.

-Store ofloxacin below 86 degrees F (30 degrees C).
-Store in a tightly closed container.
+Store Ofloxacin solution at 77 degrees F (25 degrees C).
+Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
-Keep ofloxacin out of the reach of children and away from pets.
+Keep Ofloxacin solution out of the reach of children and away from pets.

 Overdose of Ofloxacin in details